Val Demings' police background could complicate her Biden VP chances

 “Building fair, safe, strong communities is exactly what police work can and should be,” she said.

-She also told NPR that the department launched an early warning system while she was chief to better track officers of concern.
+She told NPR that the department launched an early warning system while she was chief to better track officers of concern.

-In 2008, Demings wrote an op-ed for the Orlando Sentinel, defending the department against an Orlando Weekly story that accused the department of too frequently siding with officers in community complaints.
+In 2008, Demings wrote an op-ed for the Orlando Sentinel, defending the department against an Orlando Weekly story that accused the department of too oftem siding with officers in community complaints.

 “Looking for a negative story in a police department is like looking for a prayer in a church,” she wrote, according to Politico.
 “It won’t take long to find one.
 Law enforcement officers deal with ‘negatives’ all day, every day.
 When people summon the police, chances are things are not going well.”